Gitty-McHubface/sdc-project4/README.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 ## Camera Calibration
-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Here I am assuming the chessboard is fixed on the (x, y) plane at z=0.
+The object points are the known coordinates for the corners of a 9x6 chessboard and are the same for each calibration image.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+For each calibration image, I convert the image to grayscale and use the `cv2.findChessboardCorners()` function to detect the "image points" which are the (x, y) position of each of the corners in the image plane.
+I  used the output object points and image points to compute the distortion coefficients and transform matrix using the `cv2.calibrateCamera()` function.
+I applied this distortion correction to two of the calibration images using the `cv2.undistort()` function and obtained this result:

 | Distorted                                                 | Corrected                                                 |
 |-----------------------------------------------------------|-----------------------------------------------------------|